Montana Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Free.
 Simple.
 Secure.

-Montana mandates that drivers carry minimum car insurance with coverage of $25,000 per person for bodily injury, $50,000 per accident for bodily injury and $20,000 per accident for property damage.
-As Montana operates under an at-fault insurance system, the person responsible for the accident is also financially responsible for any resulting damages.
+Montana requires drivers to have minimum car insurance, including $25,000 per person for bodily injury, $50,000 per accident for bodily injury and $20,000 per accident for property damage.
+As an at-fault state, the driver responsible for the accident is financially liable for any damage.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Montana Commissioner of Securities and Insurance to give you the most accurate cost data for a range of Montana drivers.
+We analyzed data from Quadrant Information Services and the Montana Commissioner of Securities and Insurance to get the most accurate cost data for various Montana drivers.

 recency icon